 The one we installed is a rectangle but they also come in a triangle.
 Our sail shade is 16’x20’ and as you can see it covers a lot of our backyard, which we LOVE.

-Do you want to see the process we used to install our sail shade?
-Some links in this post are affiliate link for your convenience, click here to read our full affiliate policy.
+Do you want to see the process we used to install a sun sail shade?

 Something to NOTE: you can use a building as an anchor point.
 This is a great way to add some shade to a patio for a fraction of the cost of building something.
 You would use screw-in eye hooks to anchor it to a building.

-Here are the supplies that came in our sail hardware kit, we did purchase a couple more carabiners (2)
+Here are the supplies that came with our sail hardware kit, we did purchase a couple more carabiners (2)

 TIP: Call your local dig number (#811) a couple of days before you plan on digging any holes into your yard.